 So naturally, Abdul opens the trunk and the driver’s door and sees that the car is unoccupied.
 Then he sits down inside behind the wheel.

 The car door shuts itself, injuring his ankle and trapping him in the car.
 Abdul is transported out of the garage and into another place–another world or dimension?
-The car is on a rainy windswept beach with the decayed remnants of pier or wooden breaker-wall, but the sky is glowing with red and blue lights.
+The car is on a rainy windswept beach with the decayed remnants of a pier or wooden breaker-wall, but the sky is glowing with red and blue lights.
 A huge statue of Cthulhu is visible through the mists, rising at a distant out in the ocean.
 An otherwise identical small statuette had been among the belongings his employer left behind.

 The trunk of the car pops open.
 Although Abdul can’t see it, something climbs into the trunk and shuts it.
 The car shifts back into the garage.
 Abdul, now remembering his employer’s instructions, picks up an axe before he opens the trunk to see what he brought back with him.
 What he finds and destroys is certainly enough to make a man go mad… but is it enough to start writing a big book of forbidden knowledge?